 Don't use a paint tray.
 A five-gallon bucket works better.
 Mix all your paint cans to ensure consistency.
 Buy a screen to place in the bucket.
 Use a quality roller with an extension; sometimes, the handle from a garage push broom can do double duty as the extender.

-Cut in or do the careful edges where the ceiling and floors before rolling on the paint, then sand between coasts with 150-grit sandpaper after the first coat is dry.
-Apply two coats, not one, and plan to touch up the paint after the cabinets are installed.
+Cut in or do the careful edges where the ceiling and floors meet the walls before rolling the paint on the walls.
+Sand between coats with 150-grit sandpaper after the first coat is dry.
+Apply two coats.
+Plan to touch up the color after the cabinet installation.

 08 of 13

 Install Kitchen Flooring and Baseboards

-Some builders like to install flooring after the cabinets are installed to save on cost, but you might prefer to do it before.
+Some builders like to put in the flooring and baseboards after the cabinets are installed to save on cost, but you might prefer to do it before.
 No quarter rounds, base shoe, or floor moldings are needed.

-You have several eco-friendly choices here.
+You might consider some eco-friendly, renewable choices.
 Cork flooring is made from stripped tree bark, leaving the trees intact.
-It's warm and inviting, but cork can yellow in sunlight.
-It scratches easily and moisture makes it swell.
+It's warm and inviting, but cork can yellow in sunlight, it scratches easily, and moisture makes it swell.

 Bamboo flooring is a grass, not a wood.
 It renews itself every three to five years.
-Ask for premium bamboo, made from adhesives that don't contain formaldehyde.
-Bamboo can be nailed, glued, stapled, or floated, and it comes in both horizontal and vertical patterns.
+Premium bamboo flooring uses adhesives that don't contain formaldehyde.
+Bamboo can be nailed, glued, stapled, or floated.
+It comes in both horizontal and vertical patterns.
 Don't install it in areas that are likely to get wet.

-Recycled carpeting is made from recycled plastic food and beverage containers.
+Recycled carpeting comes from recycled plastic food and beverage containers.
 These vibrant color options tend to last longer than nylon carpets.
-It's a shock-free static product that doesn't emit volatile organic compounds, which are part of that "new carpet smell" but can irritate the lungs.
-Recycled carpets are stain-resistant.
+It's a shock-free static product that doesn't emit volatile organic compounds, which give conventional carpets that "new carpet smell" but can be lung irritants.
+Recycled carpeting is stain-resistant.

-Linoleum flooring is a manufactured product made from natural raw materials such as linseed oil—a binding agent obtained from pine trees without harming the trees—renewable wood products, ground limestone, and jute, a plant fiber.
+Linoleum flooring is a manufactured product made from natural raw materials such as linseed oil (a binding agent obtained from pine trees without harming the trees), renewable wood products, ground limestone, and jute, a natural plant fiber.
 Linoleum floors are stain-resistant.
-They don't absorb water and they're biodegradable at the end of useful life, usually around 40 years.
+They don't absorb water, and they're biodegradable at the end of useful life, usually around 40 years.